Here's How to Get Rid of Your Acne, Quickly and Effectively

 There are a number of mild chemical peels available over the counter, but acne scar removal requires a stronger peel typically administered by a doctor or dermatologist.
 Trichloroacetic acid (TCA) peels are slightly stronger than alpha hydroxy acid (AHA) peels and may be used for acne scar treatment.
 The strongest type, phenol peels, may cause significant swelling and require up to two weeks of recovery time at home.
 Neither are recommended for people with active severe acne.

-Temporary skin fillers have been used for years for acne scar treatment, but a permanent dermal filler was approved for use by the FDA just last summer.
+Temporary skin fillers have been used for years for acne scar treatment, but a permanent dermal filler has since been approved for use by the FDA.
 Designed to remove moderate to severe acne scarring, Bellafill is made up of 80% collagen to replace lost volume and 20% polymethylmethacrylate, which helps your body heal by boosting protein production.

 Post-inflammatory hyperpigmentation is not an acne scar, but a red, pink, brown or tan skin discoloration where acne has previously flared up.
-It will usually disappear on its own in a year or so.
-Many skin lightening products claim to help reduce the visibility of these acne "scars."
+It'll usually disappear on its own in a year or so.
+Many skin-lightening products claim to help reduce the visibility of these acne "scars."
 Their active ingredient, hydroquinone, works to slow melanin production and can reduce dark brown marks, but melanin isn't the cause of red and pink acne discolorations.
-A better option is to use the best foundation for acne prone skin you can find to hide the marks until they naturally fade away.
+Some skin discoloration is perfectly normal, but if you feel self-conscious, you can use foundation or concealer to cover them until they fade.

 Ablative lasers deliver an intense wavelength of light to the skin, removing thin outer layers of the skin (epidermis).
 In addition, collagen production is stimulated in the underlying layer (the dermis).
 Patients are typically numbed with local anesthetic and the ablation is done as an outpatient procedure.
 CO2 and erbium are the ablative lasers most often used for acne scar treatment.